 The Dow Chemical Company is the area’s largest employer, with approximately 4,000 employees.
 Dow first came to Texas in 1940, building a plant in Freeport to extract magnesium from seawater.
 Today, it’s the world’s largest integrated chemical manufacturing site.
 The products researched and developed here include innovations used in electronics, food packaging and healthcare products used by people everyday.

-Some of Brazosport’s Top Employers are: The Dow Chemical Company, Fluor Corporation, Zachry Group, Texas Department of Criminal Justice, the Wood PLC, Brazosport I.S.D., Brock Group, Brazoria County, Phillips 66, BASF Corporation, Excel, Chevron Phillips Chemical Co., ICS, Turner Industries, TDECU, St. Luke’s Health Brazosport Hospital.
+Some of Brazosport’s Top Employers are: The Dow Chemical Company, Brazosport I.S.D., Brand/Safeway, Marquis Construction Services, Wood Group, BASF Corporation, Excel, Chevron Phillips Chemical Co., ICS, Turner Industries, TDECU, St. Luke’s Health Brazosport Hospital and Brazosport College.

-Port Freeport currently ranks 24th among U.S. ports in international cargo tonnage handled.
-The current channel is 45-foot deep but it will soon to be widened and deepened.
-It is just three miles from open Gulf of Mexico waters and has an abundance of acreage for future development.
+Port Freeport is ranked 6th in chemicals, 26th in containers and 15th in foreign waterborne tonnage.
+The current channel is 46-foot deep and is just three miles from open Gulf of Mexico waters and has an abundance of acreage for future development.

 Port Freeport offers the following benefits: rail, highway, vessel and barge transportation can be seamlessly utilized; direct access to the Gulf Intracoastal Waterway, Brazos River Diversion Channel, State Highway 36, State Highway 288 and Union Pacific Railroad; ability to manage inventory and manufacture duty deferred inside it’s Foreign Trade Zone.